inmanta/inmanta-core/docs/lsm/embedded_entities/embedded_entities.rst

 When building a custom lifecycle, to be able to use the tracking plugin, these fields have to be set correctly.
 To do so, the lifecycle has to be analyzed.
 The remainder of this chapter describes a method to perform this analysis by starting from the main states, and working towards the validation states.
-We will aplly this to the ``lsm::fsm::simple`` lifecycle.
+We will apply this to the ``lsm::fsm::simple`` lifecycle.

 1. First step is to have clear view of the lifecycle.
 This can be done by plotting a graph of it.
 This can be done by adding ``lsm::render_dot(lsm::fsm::simple)`` to a model and compiling it.
 This will create a file called ``fsm.svg`` that contains the lifecycle.
 2. Second step is to make a table for each state involved in the update, including the state just before the start of the update and the one after it.
 Ignore ``_failed`` states, as their config will be identical to the associated success state.
-For each validating transfer, add the start state a second time.
+For each validating transfer, add the source state a second time.

 ====================== ============ ==================== ===================== ========= =========================
   state                 validating   current attributes   previous attributes   is like   operation since is like